As a concept, commercial excellence has been around for a few years now. But what is commercial excellence?

-Sales provide the voice of the customer and the shopper back into a business, as well as being the function charged with selling products into customers that meet their and their shopper’s needs, but they play just one part of commercial excellence.
+Sales provide the voice of the customer and the shopper back into a business, as well as being the function charged with selling products to customers that meet their and their shopper’s needs.
+But sales plays just one part in a commercial excellence framework.

-Instead, everyone has to be involved in commercial excellence; sales, marketing, supply chain, finance, and IT, just to name a few.
+Everyone has to be involved in commercial excellence; sales, marketing, supply chain, finance, and IT, just to name a few.
 It’s only by involving all the functions that a business can truly get to know the answer to the question, "What is commercial excellence?".
-Every department should be clear on the role they play in delivering for the customer.
+Every department should be clear on the role it play in delivering for the customer.

 But isn’t the customer the job of sales?

-Building the need across the whole organisation is often the biggest challenge to implementation.
-The first part of this is helping each function understand the importance of focusing on the customer, and then helping them to understand their role in that focus.
+Building the need for commercial excellence across the whole organisation is often the biggest challenge to implementation.
+The first part of this is helping each function understand the importance of focusing on the customer and then helping them to understand their role in that focus.

-Only by demonstrating the benefits to them and their function of a focus on the customer, can people start to understand what it means for them, and why they should adopt it.
+Only by demonstrating the benefits to them and the focus on the customer can people start to understand what commercial excellence means for them and why they should adopt it.

 Aren’t we already excellent?

 The definition of commercial excellence will be different for every organisation, so the next step is to define exactly what it looks like with the help of commercial excellence consulting.
-This process involves looking inward; what is currently being done well in a market or function that can be re-applied?
-Then we look outward.
-Who is doing well in the category, in the sector, and what are they doing to win?
-And what can we learn from other sectors?
+This process involves looking inward.
+Consultants look at what is currently being done well in a market or function that can be re-applied.
+Then consultants look outward.
+They ask: Who is doing well in the category, in the sector, and what are they doing to win?
+And what can businesses learn from other sectors?

-Once we have this understanding, we work with the business to create a simple framework of commercial excellence that it right for that business, not just a generic definition that might not work for them.
+Once we have this understanding, commercial excellence consulting specialists work with the business to create a simple commercial excellence framework that is right for that business, not just a generic definition that might not work for them.
 Often this framework may be 6-8 steps, but there is no hard and fast rule.
 Commercial excellence consulting is most successful when it's tailored to the specific needs of a business.